 Pramod Atluri is a fixed income portfolio manager at Capital Group.
 He holds an MBA from Harvard and a bachelor's in biological chemistry from the University of Chicago.
 Pramod is also a CFA charterholder.

 Mike Gitlin is head of fixed income at Capital Group.
-He has 25 years of investment experience.
+He has 26 years of investment industry experience.
 Before joining Capital in 2015, Mike was head of fixed income and global head of trading for T. Rowe Price.
 He holds a bachelor's from Colgate University.

 Margaret Steinbach is a fixed income investment director at Capital Group.
 She has 13 years of investment industry experience, four with Capital.
 Previously, Margaret worked as a portfolio specialist at Oaktree Capital Management.
 She holds a bachelor’s degree in commerce from the University of Virginia.